 Soil: The present investigation was conducted at Research Farm Centre for Organic Agriculture Research and Training (COART), Department of Agronomy and department of SSAC, Dr. Panjabrao Deshmukh Krishi Vidyapeeth, Akola during Kharif 2021-22.
 The topography of the experimental plot was fairly uniform.
 Soil of experimental field was classified as Vertisols, particularly montmorillonitic, hyperthermic a family of Typic Haplustert.
-It has smectite clay minerals with swell- shrink properties.
+It has smectite clay minerals with swell-shrink properties.
 The soil of the experimental field was clay loam in texture and moderately alkaline in reaction.
 Akola is situated in sub tropical region between 22 3 0 42' N latitude and 770 02' E longitudes.
 The altitude of the place is 304.42 m above 30 3 mean sea level.
-The climate of Akola is semi aridand characterized by three distinct season viz., hot and dry summer from March to May, warm humid rainy season from June to October and mild cold winter from November to February.
+The climate of Akola is semi arid and characterized by three distinct season viz., hot and dry summer from March to May, warm humid rainy season from June to October and mild cold winter from November to February.
 The experimental rainfed cotton crop was sown on 24th June 2020 and harvested in December 4th.
 The total rainfall received during the crop growth period was 1084 mm in 54 rainy days.

-Vermicompost application: 3 doses of vermicompost has been given to the crop at different rates i.e 40kg N/ha and 60kg N/ha to different cultivars of cotton.
+Vermicompost application: 3 doses of vermicompost have been given to the crop at different rates i.e 40kg N/ha and 60kg N/ha to different cultivars of cotton.
+Vermicompost exhibits a nutrient composition characterized by a balanced ratio of 1.5 parts nitrogen (N), 0.5 parts phosphorus (P), and 0.5 parts potassium (K).
+This composition underscores its suitability as an organic fertilizer for enhancing soil fertility and promoting plant growth.